toine08/http-server/README.md

 ```
 #### Note:
  This assignment was quite challenging.
 It was rated 9/10 in difficulty on the course, and I felt a bit lost at times.
 I tried to avoid using AI assistance, but eventually, I needed help to understand some concepts.
 I am starting to grasp why certain functions are created, but it still feels somewhat unclear.

+ ## Assignment 2.2

+ For this one I needed to precise which method use for which route, to avoid any issue.